pytorch/tutorials/advanced_source/cpp_cuda_graphs.rst

   training_step(model, optimizer, data, targets, output, loss);
   graph.capture_end();

-Before actual graph capture it is important to run several warm-up iterations on side stream to prepare CUDA cache as well as CUDA libraries (like CUBLAS and CUDNN) that will be used during the training:
+Before the actual graph capture, it is important to run several warm-up iterations on side stream to prepare CUDA cache as well as CUDA libraries (like CUBLAS and CUDNN) that will be used during the training: